 As You Add Other Pieces, Keep Spacing in Mind

 Once you’ve established your focal point, it’s time to build out the rest of your gallery wall.
-And as you do, you’ll want to pay attention to your spacing.
+As you do, you’ll want to pay attention to your spacing.

 Tate says a good rule of thumb is to keep 3–6 inches of space between each piece.
 She emphasizes that consistency is key, as that can help your eye flow easily from piece to piece.

-Of course, you can take a more out-of-the-box approach and experiment with inconsistent spacing.
+Of course, you can take a more outside-the-box approach and experiment with inconsistent spacing.
 It can be a fresh take on the gallery wall—just be sure you’re not overwhelming your space.